Skip to content

 Independent

-• Voters who are blind or with a visual impairment can blank the screen and/or use a privacy curtain so they cannot be observed.
+• Voters who are blind or have a visual impairment can blank the screen and/or use a privacy curtain so that they cannot be observed.

-• Voters can review their selections before and after printing the ballot for verification before tabulation.
+• For verification before tabulation, voters can review their selections before and after printing the ballot.

 • ES&S Universal Voting Systems provide audio read-back of a voter’s selections from the printed ballot without requiring additional hardware.